KOBR: KOB-TV satellite

 State Telecasting decided to sell its Texas broadcast properties in 1983.
 Holsum Inc., the owners of Roswell CBS affiliate KBIM-TV, made the best bid for KCBD at $10.75 million, but they could not keep KSWS-TV.
 The station was transferred to KCBD Associates which was headed by W. Robert McKinsey (the longtime general manager of KCBD and KSWS).
 A planned sale to the Hubbard interests at KOB-TV had to wait until the KSWS license was renewed: the license had been challenged by KGGM-TV, which proposed its own local television station on channel 8.

 In May 1983, the sale of KCBD-TV to the KBIM-TV owners closed.
 KSWS-TV began to operate independently of KCBD, by way of an agreement with New Mexico public television station KENW in Portales, New Mexico.
 Where KCBD-TV operated as a Central Time Zone station unsuitable for broadcast in a Mountain Time market (one hour earlier than Central), KSWS began to use an NBC feed that came from KOB and was fed over NMPTV microwave to the Portales master control and from there to the Caprock tower.
 According to listings from the New Mexico edition of TV Guide from this era, most NBC and selected syndicated and news programming originated from KOB-TV, with most of that station's syndicated and sports programming replaced with religious and selected PBS programming (though never popular PBS shows such as Sesame Street or Masterpiece Theatre).

 In 1985, a settlement agreement was reached with Western Sun, allowing the KSWS-TV sale to Hubbard to move forward.
 The station then became KOBR, and KOB set out to expand the station's local news offerings and build a studio.
 New studios and offices were eventually set up for the renamed KOBR at 124 East 4th Street in Roswell.
-Local news, weather and sports inserts called Eyewitness News 8 and specific to KOBR viewers were included in portions of the 6 p.m. and 10 p.m. newscasts sourced from the Albuquerque station.
+Local news, weather and sports inserts called Eyewitness News 8 and specific to KOBR viewers were included in portions of the 6 and 10 p.m. newscasts sourced from the Albuquerque station.

 KOBR reached its peak of viewership from 1995 through 1998 under the guidance of a team guided by station manager Dorrie Faubus.
-This group helped to lead the station to the top of the ratings in Roswell, culminating with the "news insert" format during the 6 p.m. and 10 p.m. newscasts.
+This group helped to lead the station to the top of the ratings in Roswell, culminating with the "news insert" format during the 6 and 10 p.m. newscasts.
 This gathered a boost of over 1-point share of viewership to KOB's ratings in the 18-24 demographic.
 Ratings waned after the inserts were shortened in 1999.
 The inserts were eventually discontinued at KOBR and KOBF effective March 1, 2007.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: